GinkoBalboa/parfis/README.md

 # Parfis

 Particles and field simulator.
-Simulator written in C++ with Python interface.
-Simulator is based on an altered particle-in-cell (PIC) method.
+Written in C++ with Python interface, Parfis is based on the altered particle-in-cell (PIC) method.
 In the PIC method method individual particles (or fluid elements) in a Lagrangian frame are tracked in a continuous phase space, whereas moments of the distribution such as densities and currents are computed simultaneously on Eulerian (stationary) mesh points.